-- 1. Align the base cover with the screw holders on the computer. - 2.
+- 1. Align the tabs on the base cover with the slots on the computer. - 2.
 Press the edges of the cover until it clicks into place. - 3.
 Tighten the screws to secure the base cover to the computer. - 4.
 Follow the procedure in After working inside your computer.